Debjit-77/Household-Energy-Prediction/README.md

 ### Run Streamlit App

 How to Use the Web App

 Enter details:
-Household size
+Household size,
-Temperature
+Temperature,
-Peak Hours Usage
+Peak Hours Usage,
-Month, Day
+Month, Day,
-DayOfWeek
+DayOfWeek,
-Weekend or not
+Weekend or not,
-AC availability
+AC availability,

 Click Predict

 The app displays predicted Energy Consumption (kWh)